electron/electron/docs/api/web-frame.md

 An `Integer` representing the unique frame id in the current renderer process.
 Distinct WebFrame instances that refer to the same underlying frame will have the same `routingId`.

+### `webFrame.securityOrigin` _Readonly_

+A `string` representing the security origin assigned to this frame.
+A security origin can be defined as a URL which is shared across one or more frames with same-site synchronous script access.
+An `<iframe>` or window opened with `open()` may share the same security origin if permitted by the browser's same-site rules.
+Isolated resources without any parent frame, such as Data URIs or `about:blank`, may return an empty string.